 How to Recover Data From a Formatted Drive with Backup

 The only reliable way to recover files from a formatted drive is with the use of a backup that was made before you performed the operation.
 An accidentally formatted drive presents a prime example of why you need to take backups of your system frequently.
-You certainly should backup your computer before you engage in potentially damaging activities such as formatting a disk or partition.
-In some cases, having a backup may be the only way you can recover data from the device.

 Both macOS and Windows provide free backup and restore tools that you should be using regularly to protect your valuable data.
 Here’s how to recover files after formatting a hard drive with a backup.